nivekithan/nivekithan/README.md

 I am Nivekithan S, I am studying at University of Petroleum Engineering and Studies (UPES) at Dehradun.
 I am highly passionate about coding and improving my skills on it.

+### Previous Work Expreience

+Previously I worked as an Intern in ISRA NGO, I was part of team responsible for maintaning express REST api server which talked with firebase database.
+I also wrote test for any new features I authored or when I change any features.
+Working there imporved my understanding of CRUD operations and thus allowed me to create better applciations.

+Once I finished my internship I worked on improving my progamming skils myself, I did that by creating personal projects which you can find below.

 ### Resume

 You can checkout my resume from the [google drive](https://drive.google.com/file/d/1iW2pn6swLG8FtmXTBvmIM6mW46Jt9EWB/view?usp=sharing)